 In the event that a complaint or dispute cannot be resolved by these means, then it may be referred to the Fundraising Regulator or arbitration.
 As a member of the Hospice Lotteries Association and the Lotteries Council, dependent on the nature of the complaint, this may be conducted by The Independent Betting Adjudication Service Ltd (IBAS).

 Right to amend

-Any requests to be self excluded from Local Hospice Lottery – either by telephone, in writing, by email or completion of our website self-exclusion form – will be actioned with immediate effect.
-Anyone wishing to use this facility will not then be able to participate in the Local Hospice Lottery for a minimum of 6 months thereafter.
+Any requests to be self-excluded from Local Hospice Lottery – either by telephone, in writing, by email or completion of our website self-exclusion form – will be actioned within one working day.
+Anyone wishing to use this facility will not then be able to participate in the Local Hospice Lottery for a minimum of six months thereafter.
 The required period should be stipulated within the request or will be verified by Local Hospice Lottery as part of actioning the request.
 The self-exclusion will also be notified to the supported hospice, to avoid any inappropriate contact being made by them.